 This record is crucial for document creation and is the main part of the entire application.
 It's always created when document generation starts.

 Document Requests are created by inserting them into the database.
-Just like every object in the Salesforce system, there are different ways of inserting Document Requests.
-The main is through Flows and Apex Code.
-Buttons can also be added to record pages tied with the document query.
-These buttons can be placed on a single record's layout, and allow for record-specific document generation.
+Just like every object in the Salesforce system, there are different ways of inserting Document Requests:

 The fields displayed in the created Document Request may vary depending on the Document Template used.